 More than any other social media platform, Instagram is changing the world of craft cocktails.
 At one time, only celebrity bartenders and mixologists at cult speakeasies were creating new cocktails with exotic ingredients.
-But thanks to the democratizing power of social media, Instagram has emerged as the new place to find exciting new cocktail creations as well as important trends within the world of spirits and alcohol beverages.
+But thanks to the democratizing power of social media, Instagram has emerged as the new place to find exciting new cocktail creations as well as important trends within the world of spirits and alcoholic beverages.

 The world of drinkstagrammers:

 At the forefront of this trend are the so-called “drinkstagrammers” – the cocktail enthusiasts and home bartenders on Instagram who post regular (if not daily) updates of new cocktail creations, all beautifully photographed.
 In some cases, these high-profile drinkstagrammers have tens of thousands of followers.
 Natalie Migliarini, who runs the phenomenally popular @BeautifulBooze Instagram account, now has more than 80,000 followers.
 Elliott Clark, who runs @Apartment_Bartender, now has more than 55,000 followers.
 And Emily Arden Wells, who posts photos to @Gastronomista_, now has more than 15,000 followers on Instagram.